lambda-snail/PythonMix/README.md

 A hodge podge of various Python things.
 Currently only two projects in this folder, but more will surely be added in the future.

+I seriously doubt it, but I hope they can provide some inspiration or a good laugh to someone out there.

 # Content Guide

 ## WinPyTest